TheOdinProject/curriculum/extra_stuff/lessons_in_progress/git_intro.md

 ## Additional Resources

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

-* No more than 3 extra resources, we want to keep the links to a minimum on lesson pages now.